PSA Annual Awards

 Tuesday 5th December (Church House, Westminster)

-PSA AWARDS 2017 – Call for Nominations to Open Soon
+PSA AWARDS 2017 – Call for Nominations Now Open

 The PSA Annual Awards 2017 - our sixteenth - is an occasion to recognise the individuals and organisations that are shaping another lively and unpredictable year in politics.